justjim1220/MMM-MyVideoPlayer/README.md

 ```
 can add as many videos as you like.

-the buttons are set up so that the videos must coincide with the buttons.
+the player will show the buttons in the order of how thery are in the poster dirsctory.
+0 through 9, or a,b,c...
+video names should coincide with the button names.
-may need to adjust the sizes of them - width of video player divided by number of buttons
+may need to adjust the sizes of buttons - width of video player divided by number of buttons

-the player size has to be configered within the config file:

 Hope you all like it!
 ```
 ========================================================================================================================================